O que você precisa saber sobre usinagem e fabricação? Um guia completo

 Common fabrication techniques include:

-• Soldagem: Joins two or more metal pieces by melting their edges and fusing them together (Por exemplo, building a steel frame).
+• Soldagem: Joins two or more metal pieces by melting their edges and fusing them together (por exemplo, building a steel frame).

-• Conjunto: Putting together pre-made parts with fasteners (parafusos, nozes) or adhesives (Por exemplo, building a furniture frame).
+• Conjunto: Putting together pre-made parts with fasteners (parafusos, nozes) or adhesives (por exemplo, building a furniture frame).

-Machining vs. Fabricação: Key Differences to Help You Choose
+Usinagem versus.
+Fabricação: Key Differences to Help You Choose

 Choosing between machining and fabrication depends on your project’s goals, tamanho, e necessidades de precisão.
 The table below breaks down their critical differences: